stevelerner/tinyotel/k8s-demo/README.md

 - **demo-frontend**: A Flask app that handles user requests and calls the backend
 - **demo-backend**: A Flask service that processes inventory, pricing, and payment operations

-Both services are instrumented with OpenTelemetry and automatically generate:
+Both services are instrumented with OpenTelemetry and **automatically generate traffic** to continuously produce:
 - **Distributed Traces**: See how requests flow between services
 - **Metrics**: Monitor request counts, order processing, and performance
 - **Logs**: Correlated logs with trace context

+No manual traffic generation needed - just deploy and watch!

 ## Prerequisites